The Edward H. Schmidt School of Professional Sales

 • Request time off or an altered schedule at work, if needed

 • Accept the calendar invite from the Edward Schmidt School of Professional Sales (ESSPS) to make sure the event is on your calendar and that you have important event information and links at your fingertips.
-Only students who complete the engagement survey by the deadline will receive the calendar invite.
+Only students who complete the engagement survey by the deadline will receive the calendar invite and access to Launchpad.
 Calendar invites go out during week 3 of the semester.

-• Review your Assignment Schedule in Launchpad so you know which development block room and play-by-play analyst table to go to.
+• Review your Assignment Schedule in Launchpad so you know which real deal real choices room and play-by-play analyst table to go to.
 Assignment Schedule is posted 1-2 weeks before the event in the General channel.

 • Research the companies using the attendee information found in Launchpad's Corporate Partner Info channel